 Anyone who tests positive for Covid-19 must quarantine at home for at least 5 days after the onset of symptoms or a positive test, if asymptomatic.
 They may not attend any extracurricular, sports, social, or community activities including afterschool programs and child care during this time.
-They may be released from quarantine on day 6 with proof of a negative test on Day 5 or later if they are fever-free without the use of fever-reducing medications and their symptoms have improved.
+Students may be released from quarantine on day 6 if they have been fever-free for 24 hours without the use of fever-reducing medications and their symptoms have improved.
+They do not need a negative test to return.
 Notify the school office immediately if your student tests positive for COVID-19.

 Monitor for Symptoms and Test

 We ask all students, staff members, and volunteers to continue to monitor themselves and their household members for symptoms of COVID-19 and to stay home and test if they have ANY symptoms:

 - Shortness of breath / difficulty breathing

 - Fever of a 100.4° F or above